notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/Rampell25genZmenLoveTrump.md

 %% begin Obsidian Notes %%
 ___

-Gen Z (19-29,I think) voted for Trump +14, a while their enthusiasm has dampened since he took office, their net approval is still +7 (vs. -24 for same-aged women, on YouGov).
-That's the biggest gender gap across demos, but not the biggest pro-Trump demo, which is middle-aged men (+13).
+Gen Z men (19-29, I think) voted for Trump +14, and while their enthusiasm has dampened since he took office, their net approval is still +7 (vs. -24 for same-aged women, on YouGov).
+That's the biggest gender gap across demos, but not the biggest pro-Trump demo, which is middle-aged men (+13) **WHAT AM I SAYING::? +13 < +14??.**

-### Why Soem theories:
+### Why?
+Some theories
 - it's a backlash against feminism -- MeToo, etc., male pathologizing, etc.
 	- [ ] # more info: [American Institute for Boys and Men](https://aibm.org/)
 - young males are doing poorly compared to young men: